 You will read the books listed below.
 You can purchase them, borrow them from someone or from the MSU Library, and so on:

 Foucault, Michel.
-The Archaeology of Knowledge.
-1972.
+Discipline and Punish.
+1977.
 Lyotard, Jean-François.
 The Postmodern Condition: A Report on Knowledge.
 1979.
 Mignolo, Walter.
 The Darker Side of Western Modernity: Global Futures, Decolonial Options.
 2011.
 Mohanty, Chandra Talpade, Ann Ruso, and Lourdes Torres, editors.
 Third World Women and the Politics of Feminism.
 1991.
 Royster, Jacqueline Jones and Gesa Kirsch.
 Feminist Rhetorical Practices: New Horizons for Rhetoric, Composition, and Literacy Studies.
 2012.
 Said, Edward.
 Orientalism.
 1978.
+Turkle, Sherry.
+Reclaiming the Conversation: The Power of Talk in the Digital Era.
+2015.

 Other readings are in PDF form and are available on our Course Google Drive.
 There are also links to online content available on our course calendar.